Skip Sub Menu

 What's the weather like in Nantes in June?

-The weather in Nantes in June is uncertain.
+The weather in Nantes in May and June is uncertain and variable.
 It can be either sunny and mild with temperatures around 75ºF, or cold and rainy with temperatures around 40ºF.
-It can also get very hot.
+It can also get extremely hot with temperatures around 90ºF.

-It's best to prepare for the worst and hope for the best.
+It's best to prepare for all these conditions.
 Pack clothing that can be layered.

 How much money should I budget for?